How it works

-Rpt File To Excel: What You Should Know
+Rpt File To Excel

 What applications can correctly read RPT files produced via an export using Microsoft SQL Management Studio?